 Some of these papers can go fairly soon.
 “The agent’s agreement and addendum documents can be discarded after as little as three years, since the statute of limitations for IRS auditing is up to that time,” Quiroga says.
 While Quiroga recommends tossing the home inspection report, too, other authorities recommend that you keep it — if nothing else, to have evidence of the home’s condition when you bought it.

-Once you begin making monthly mortgage payments, you might also receive mortgage statements by mail, email or uploaded to an online account from your lender or servicer.
-They may include details such as:
+Once you begin making monthly mortgage payments, you should receive these statements by mail, email or uploaded to an online account from your lender or servicer.
+The statements may include details such as: